pac4j/play-pac4j/README.md

 The `RequiresAuthentication` annotation and function have been renamed as `Secure` with the `clients` and `authorizers` parameters (instead of `clientName` and `authorizerName`).

 The `UserProfileController` class and the `getUserProfile` method in the `Security`  trait no longer exist and the `ProfileManager` must be used instead.

+The `ApplicationLogoutController` behaviour has slightly changed: even without any `url` request parameter, the user will be redirected to the `defaultUrl` if it has been defined

 ### 2.0.1 -> 2.1.0